Adam Stein

 Prior to directing, Stein edited several independent features that played at film festivals such as Sundance, Tribeca, and SXSW.

+Career

 On The Lot

 Adam Stein was a contestant on On The Lot, the Fox Television reality show produced by Steven Spielberg and Mark Burnett.

 The films that Adam Stein created for On The Lot consistently received the highest reviews from the show's judges.
 Actress/writer Carrie Fisher said of his film Army Guy: "that was one of the most innovative, freaky, fantastic films I have seen."
 Director Gary Ross called Stein's filmmaking "charming, unbelievably ambitious, and really really technically proficient."

 At least one celebrity judge chose Stein as their favorite filmmaker each time he made a film.
 New York Magazine called the director a "wunderkind".
 When Film Threat reviewed his film Dough: The Musical, the magazine said that it "covered a lot of visual ground and was extremely accomplished in lyrics, dancing, singing and acting."